ReyesDeJong/LRPinSupernovae/README.md

 # Adaptation of LRP framework for tensorflow

-An adaptation to the Layer-wise Relevance Propagation (LRP) algorithm developed by **Lapuschkin et al., 2016** on their work **'The LRP Toolbox for Artificial Neural Networks' for the 'Journal of Machine Learning Research'.**
+An adaptation to the Layer-wise Relevance Propagation (LRP) algorithm developed by **Lapuschkin et al., 2016** on their work **'The LRP Toolbox for Artificial Neural Networks' for the 'Journal of Machine Learning Research'**.

 1. Original web page project: [heatmapping.org](http://heatmapping.org)